lukehefson/surfing/Barbados/README.md

 ## Pebbles

 - Needs east swell PLUS some form of North swell – WNW ('West of NW') best, through to NNE ('North of NE') at worst
+- If the prevailing eastly winds are gusty or strong (+15mph), it can easily become _too_ onshore and get peaky/hard-to-takeoff
-- Predominatly Lefts but with the occasional Right
+- Shifting beach break– mostly Lefts but with the occasional Rights
 - The smaller it is the more likely you'll need to surf closer to the Hilton end of the beach

 ## Accra (aka Sunset)